WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission_2.md

 5. Call back from the same number.
 Ask to talk to an agent.

-6. Become Available on the Agnet Desktop and answer the call.
+6. Become Available on the Agent Desktop and answer the call.
 You will see AI Assistant Widget will have Call Drop Summary and the Agent Transfer Summary.
    ![Profiles](../graphics/Lab1_AI_Agent/3.20.png)

 <p style="text-align:center"><strong>Congratulations, you have officially completed this mission! 🎉🎉 </strong></p>